Hermios/Factorio-Model/README.md

 ## Publish a new release of a mod
 1. Implement code
 2. If necessary, update the dependancies in the environment variable **MOD_DEPENDANCIES**, with format list json.
+___
+ℹ️ To add dependancy, simply add the name of the mod, with signs !,? or ~ if necessary. if sign !, it will simply be added.
+For other signs, the last release of the mod is automatically added, if compatible with current factorio version.
+If no mod is available for this version of Factorio, and the mod is mandatory, this generate an error
-   ⚠️Don't add the dependancie to the base, this one is handled automatically
+⚠️Don't add dependancy to the base, this one is handled automatically
+___

 4. Push the changes to the corresponding branch
 5. Create a pull request to the master
 6. Add issues with labels **(mandatory)**